SaintSkeeta/LaunchSitecoreTDS/README.md

   - Article Title Image and Body
   - Biography

- - master: /sitecore/content/Home/Team/Patrick-Wallace
-  - Job Title and Quote fields contained an invalid character in the package.

  - master: /sitecore/layout/Sublayouts/LaunchSitecore/Controls/Single Item/Article Title and Body, Article Title Image and Body, Biography
   - package had the 'Page Editor Buttons' field set to null.
 Not having the 'Common' button for fields.